What is the no-incision facelift?

 These operations are still very popular, but recently there has been a huge revolution in how we can make faces look younger.
 To understand it, we first have to understand why faces look older.

 Why do faces look older?

 The pictures above show Dr. Lappert when he was 24 years old, and at age 59.
 These pictures show the main effects of aging.
 As we age, some of the fat cells in our faces shut down and virtually disappear, while others can awaken and become chubby.
 Fat cells in the upper half of the face can disappear.
 This makes the muscles of our lower eyelids visible (the “bags under the eye”).
 At the same time, the fat cells in the lower face get bigger, obscuring our jaw, and giving us the “jowls.”
 The young face is fuller at the top and narrower at the bottom.
 The old face looks rounder because the top got smaller and the bottom got bigger.

 We call this the deflation wave.
 Just like “the wave” at a football game, when people stand and sit as the wave goes around the stadium.
 In this case, the fat cells at the top of our faces have permanently sat down and the ones around our jaws and necks have stood up.

 Notice how none of the above information discusses the concept of “too much skin.”
 It’s all about fat in the wrong places.

-Now look at the three pictures above.
+Look at the three pictures below.
 The first is before, the second is 6 months after, and the third is 5 years post procedure.
 That is a lasting result!